slotThe/slotThe.github.io/posts/orgmode-prompt/2022-08-27-xmonad-and-org-mode.md

 today—bringing them ever closed together.

 Specifically, I want to showcase a new[^1] XMonad module:
-[XMonad.Prompt.OrgMode].
+[XMonad.Prompt.Org&shy;Mode].
 Building on top of XMonad's prompt—which works much like [dmenu]—it is designed to rapidly capture thoughts and ideas whenever inspiration strikes and, importantly, to do so without disrupting one's current workflow.
 The module recently got support for